Codility/redis-proxy/doc/redis-proxy.md

 Command overview:

-* pause: suspend all client connections, return when complete
+* pause: suspend all client connections, return immediately
 * unpause: resume client connections, return immediately
 * reload: reload configuration, return when complete

-TODO: potential commands
-* verify: verify whether the proxy can seamlessly switch to current configuration files
-* pause-async: suspend all client connections, return immediately
-* reload-async: reload configuration, return when complete

 To execute any command, POST to `<admin.addr>/cmd/` with `cmd=<command>`.
 For example: